You may think of “trash” as the big bin in your kitchen. You may think of it as a small pail next to your desk.

 When I did my trash audit, I realized that my recycling bin was often filled with whole sections of the weekend newspaper that I never read.
 Sure, it was recyclable, but that doesn’t mean that it was zero impact.
 Quite the opposite; everything that we consume, recyclable or not, produces tons of unseen, upstream waste that we can’t begin to deal with.
+You can visit website to learn how dumpster rentals help in waste management.
 Additionally, transporting goods to and from the recycling plant, not to mention the actual recycling process, creates waste.
 As such, the first thing that I did after my audit was to cancel my weekend print subscription and purchase an online subscription.

 My newspaper situation got me thinking more about the fundamental nature of our trash, and why we in the U.S. produce so much of it per person.
 I came up with two main conclusions.
 The first – and easiest – way to start dealing with the trash issue is to begin composting.
 About two-thirds of household waste can be composted (shredded newspaper included), so is it difficult to exaggerate the importance of composting.
 It’s simple, and it can radically reduce the waste leaving your home and making it into landfill where, because of anaerobic conditions found therein, it releases methane gas rather than CO2 as it decomposes.
 Methane is 23 times more effective than CO2 at trapping heat; and, therefore, much more dangerous to our health and that of our planet.